cc200723/-Machine-learning-and-AI/README.md

 # DynamicNeuronController
 This code implements a deep Q network (DQN) to train agents to play CartPole-v1 and MountainCar-v0.
 Its core innovation is the dynamic neuron controller, which is used to dynamically adjust the characteristics of the state input to enhance the learning effect.

+# Mindquantum
+Some code sanples and Tutorials about Quantum Computing and Mindquantum.

+# NOAI Teaching
+Some Teaching Samples about National Olympiad in AI (NOAI).